3b1b/manim/docs/source/installation/plugins.rst

     -h, --help    show this help message and exit
     -l, --list    Lists all available plugins

-    Made with <3 by the manim community devs
+    Made with <3 by the ManimCommunity devs

 You can list plugins as such: